A Stable SBP-SAT FDTD Subgridding Method Without Region Split: Introduction

 In SBP-SAT FDTD methods, the recent T-junction scheme \cite{wang2025tjunction} improves upon traditional aligned configurations.
 When a refined region is centered in the computational area, it reduces the number of subdomains from nine to five.
 This creates T-shaped interfaces and removes four auxiliary corner blocks.
 However, the T-junction layout still splits the surrounding coarse grid into four separate blocks.
 Each block requires SAT boundary conditions, resulting in eight SAT interfaces in total.
 A subgridding scheme that avoids splitting the outer coarse domain while maintaining provable stability has yet to be achieved within the SBP-SAT FDTD framework.

 To overcome this limitation, a provably stable SBP-SAT FDTD subgridding method without region split is proposed in this article.
 The scheme constructs projection-based SBP operators tailored for embedded topologies.
 It achieves direct coupling between a refined region and the surrounding coarse grid on the standard Yee's grid without using any auxiliary blocks.
 Through discrete energy analysis, the theoretical stability of this formulation is strictly established.
-Numerical results demonstrate that the elimination of domain fragmentation significantly improves computational efficiency and accuracy compared to both the aligned-block \cite{SBPFDTD-wyh-1} and T-junction \cite{wang2025tjunction} configurations.
+Numerical results demonstrate that the elimination of domain fragmentation improves computational efficiency and accuracy compared to both the aligned-block \cite{SBPFDTD-wyh-1} and T-junction \cite{wang2025tjunction} configurations.

 This article is organized as follows.
-Section II introduces the construction of projection SBP operators and SAT boundary conditions without region split, followed by a rigorous stability analysis and generalization to arbitrary grid ratios.
-Section III validates the accuracy, efficiency, and flexibility of the proposed scheme through several numerical experiments.
-Section IV concludes this article.
+Section II introduces the construction of projection SBP operators and SAT boundary conditions without region split.
+Section III presents the stability analysis and the construction of interpolation matrices for arbitrary grid ratios.
+Section IV validates the accuracy, efficiency, and flexibility of the proposed scheme through several numerical experiments.
+Section V concludes this article.